 It is well established that in Ontario, there is no longer right to sue someone for “breaching a promise to marry” – the provincial Marriage Act had abolished such legal causes of action long ago.
 By extension, if there is no right to sue for a breach of a promise to marry, then there can be no right to sue for a breach of a promise to live together.
 The fact that the man and woman had a 30-year sexual relationship (with no children conceived) did not give rise to any contractual relationship or obligation by either party toward the other.
 As the court put it: “no duty arises from such sexual activity”.

 The court therefore struck out the relevant portions of the woman’s Statement of Claim, because it did not disclose a “reasonable cause of action.”

 Has someone breached a promise related to family law rights or obligations?
-Contact us for a free consultation.
+Contact us for a consultation.